 One hint for you if you plan to create a new website or revamp your current website is that you should first sit down with all the stakeholders (including some of your end-users if possible) to identify all the pain points that you hope the new website can solve for you.
-If you can give the digital agencies a very clear list of requirements and goals for the project they can give you detailed plans for implementation and suggestion that can save everyone's time and cost down the line.
-We have had cases with clients gave us very vague requirements with huge scope then later scrapped everything and demanded a complete change in scope of work.
+If you can give the digital agencies a very clear list of requirements and goals for the project they can give you detailed plans for implementation and suggestions that can save everyone's time and cost down the line.
+We have had cases with clients who gave us very vague requirements with huge scope then later scrapped everything and demanded a complete change in scope of work.
 These are usually what we call "lost-cause" projects which more often than not will never meet the goals of any stakeholder involved in the project (assuming that the projects can ever start at all).

 After the initial meeting with the client and lots of emails and phone calls back and forth to capture as much information as we can, we came up with several important notes:

-The client carries lots of furniture brands, each is a high-end brand that needs its own custom designed landing page that reflects the brand's true identity.
+The client carries lots of furniture brands, each is a high-end brand that needs its own custom-designed landing page that reflects the brand's true identity.

 The current web design cannot help the client to highlight important events (which they hold or attend monthly).